Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

 \begin{widetext}

 \end{widetext} Here, the integral runs over all the fluid cell elements in the transverse area $A$. $r=\sqrt{x^2+y^2}$ is the radial distance of the fluid cell and $\phi_{\rm part}=\tan^{-1}\big(\frac{y}{x}\big)$ is the corresponding azimuthal angle.
-From here onwards, we shall show the results of eccentricity and triangularity from IP-Glasma using Eq.~\eqref{eq:eccIPG}.
+From here onwards, the IP-Glasma results of eccentricity and triangularity presented are those evaluated using the energy-density-weighted definition as in Eq.~\eqref{eq:eccIPG}.